Western Animation: Blue's Clues

 - Limited Wardrobe: Steve wore nothing but green striped shirts and khaki pants.
 All of Joe's shirts are different colors, but they have the same square pattern.

 - Matryoshka Object: One episode has Steve opening a present with an increasingly smaller present inside each one.

-- Merchandise-Driven: All types, from shampoo to plush toys (some, such as Green Puppy, are very rare) to model Thinking Chairs.
+- Merchandise-Driven: All types, from shampoo to plush toys (some, such as the Shovel and Pail Eden plush, are very rare) to model Thinking Chairs.